pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-pandoc-word.md

 ```

-That translates to a `<div class="columns">` containing two `<div class="column">` tags that Pandoc can understand.
-It uses these to create two columns in the Word doc.
-Each `div` can be signified with as few as three colons in a row; the outher `div` uses more colons here for readability.
+That translates to a `<div class="columns">` containing two `<div class="column">` tags.
+Pandoc uses these to create two columns in the Word doc.
+Each `div` can be signified with as few as three colons in a row; in the example, the outer `div` uses more colons for readability.

 You can use curly braces to define attributes such as identifiers, classes, and key/value pairs on headers, images, and a few other elements in Pandoc.
 If you’re using Pandoc to create long Word documents, this is handy because you can set anchors on headings and link to them internally.